Keyboard shortcuts

 Naming

 The standard library serves as the de facto standard for naming conventions in Rust.
-An effort has been made to formalize the conventions through RFC-430 and later in the rust-guidelines.
+An effort has been made to formalize the conventions through the RFC 43 and later in the Rust API Guidelines.

 The basic rule (C-CASE) consists in using: